-For using temporal data in ArcGIS Pro, you should store the time values associated with individual features in a row format.
+If you're using temporal data in ArcGIS Pro, store the time values associated with individual features in a row format.
 Each feature or row in a table can have either time values in one field representing a time instant or time values in two fields representing the beginning and end of the observation.

 Depending on whether the attributes of your data change over time or the shape of each feature changes over time, you can choose to store your temporal data in a single table or in separate tables.

 Often you'll have time represented in columns in your attribute table, for instance, medical costs per county for 1990, 1991, and 1992.
-To visualize this data through time, the table must be reformatted such that the time values are in row format.
+To visualize this data through time, you must reformat the table so that the time values are in row format.